 If you're familiar with Hall Road, you've probably realized that the treat-others-as-you-would-wish-to-be-treated sentiment is not often applied on a day-to-day basis and almost never during the holiday season.

-Somehow amid the sales, wrapping paper, snow and overeating, the everyday niceties – also known as manners – disappear.
+Somehow amid the sales, wrapping paper, snow and overeating, the everyday niceties–also known as manners–disappear.
 If only during the holiday season, try to use a few of these "golden rules."
 You never know, it might become a habit and you'll stay off the naughty list.
-I hope you take this list seriously, but unleash a few chuckles along the way.
+I hope you take this list seriously, but find yourself chuckling along the way.

 For being "the magic word" it's amazing how rarely people use it.
 When was the last time you said "please" simply as a courtesy, rather than as a ploy to get something you wanted?
 It's only one syllable and doesn't even require an extra breath.